 Install VeraCrypt

-With the repository configured, refresh the package cache and then install VeraCrypt:
+Refresh the package cache and install VeraCrypt:

 sudo apt update